Lincoln, the North, and the Question of Emancipation

 Bobbett-Hooper, “The New Place,” Vanity Fair (1862)

 As historian Kate Masur explains, Northerners began to use the term contraband to refer to escaped slaves within weeks of the start of the Civil War.
-Three slaves approached the Union general Benjamin F. Butler at Fortress Monroe, Virginia, in May 1861.
-At that time, Lincoln had declared his intention not “to interfere with the institution of slavery in the States where it exists.”
-When the slaves’ owner demanded their return, Butler had no authority to retain the men, so he invented a policy on the spot.
-He declared the men “contraband of war,” meaning that they were “property destined for use in the enemy’s war effort,” and could therefore be held by Union troops.
-Butler’s contraband policy was soon rendered irrelevant by laws authorizing the Union Army to hold Confederate slaves as confiscated property.
+Three enslaved men approached the U.S. general Benjamin F. Butler at Fortress Monroe, Virginia, in May 1861.
+Their owner, a Confederate officer, soon demanded that the U.S. soldiers allow him to take the men back into slavery.
+Butler was not sure what to do.
+Lincoln had recently said his administration had no intention “to interfere with the institution of slavery in the States where it exists.”
+But Butler had no desire to give the Confederate colonel what he wanted.
+So Butler invented a policy on the spot.
+He declared the men “contraband of war,” meaning that they were “property destined for use in the enemy’s war effort,” and could therefore be held by U.S. troops.
+Butler’s contraband policy was soon superseded by a federal law authorizing U.S. soldiers to refuse to cooperate with Confederate sympathizers seeking to recapture freedom seekers.
 Yet, Masur writes, “as a name for fleeing slaves, ‘contraband’ had significance…beyond anything Butler could have predicted… The term jumped immediately into popular culture” and was widely used in Northern publications until the end of the war.
 Masur argues that the term’s popularity illuminates “the transitional status of the people to whom it referred.
 They were neither property with a clear owner (as in slavery) nor free people, but something in between.”
-Representations of escaped slaves as contraband were at least as likely to play on Northern fears of the consequences of emancipation as they were to celebrate abolition.
+Representations of escaped slaves as contraband were at least as likely to play on white Northerners’ fears of the consequences of emancipation as they were to celebrate abolition.

 Horace Walters, Oh, Help the Contraband (1862)

 1. The song “Oh, Help the Contraband” was published by antislavery activists.
 According to its lyrics, what do the contraband desire from the “people of the North”?
-What does liberty mean to the contraband?
-How does the song try to reassure people in the North that former slaves would indeed become good citizens?
+What did liberty mean to the contraband?
+How did the song try to reassure people in the North that former slaves would indeed become good citizens?

-3. Describe people’s appearances in the two Harper’s engravings below that portray escaped slaves joining Union troops.
+3. Describe people’s appearances in the two Harper’s engravings below that portray freedom seekers joining U.S. troops.
 What are their ages and genders?
 How are they dressed?
 What emotions do their postures and faces convey?
-What do the images suggest about the condition of slavery, the process of escape, or the potential for freed slaves to become full citizens?
+What do the images suggest about the condition of slavery, the process of escape, or the potential for freed people to become full citizens?

-4. Compare these images and texts portraying the “contraband” to those grouped under the heading “The Fugitive.”
+4. Compare the images and texts portraying the “contraband” to those grouped under the heading “The Fugitive.”
 In what ways are the documents similar and in what ways are they different?

 Selection: Engravings from Harper’s Weekly showing escaped slaves: “Contrabands Coming into Camp in Consequence of the Proclamation (January 31, 1863) and “The Effects of the Proclamation” (February 21, 1863).